 Hotspot Shield claims that any information collected is never associated with your account or online usage, no matter if you have a VPN connection enabled or not.

 In 2017, the Center for Democracy & Technology filed a report which led to an investigation by the Federal Trade Commission.
-The announcement brought numerous accusations against Hotspot Shield, aimed at the VPN’s claims not to collect your data.
+The announcement brought numerous charges against Hotspot Shield, aimed at the VPN’s claims not to collect your data.

 As per the report, Hotspot Shield is actively monitoring users’ browsing habits.
 Furthermore, this VPN has been accused of supplying (and probably selling) their users’ data to advertisers, promising to point to users who frequently visit “travel, retail, business, and finance websites.”

 In the end, it’s your call if you’ll trust Hotspot Shield’s claims or not.
-However, our strong advice would be to take a look at more privacy-friendly alternatives.
+However, our strong advice would be to take a look at more privacy-friendly VPN alternatives.
 You already know that your private data is of the highest value in today’s digital world, so don’t take it for granted.